Property funds reap rewards with near €3bn profits in just three years

 Pubs and restaurant supports

-The government intends to make so-called “bullet payments” of up to €30,000 to pubs and restaurants that reopen over the coming months to help boost their viability and as compensation for enduring a longer shutdown, said the Sunday Times.
+The government intends to make so-called “bullet payments” of up to €30,000 to pubs and restaurants that reopen over the coming months to help boost their viability and as compensation for enduring a longer shutdown, the Sunday Times has reported.
 Tánaiste Leo Varadkar on Friday said that bars and restaurants would not be allowed to reopen for indoor dining until July 7th and as a consequence would be entitled to the restart grants.
 The payments will not be available to hotels.

 Bank of Ireland appointment